codemagic-ci-cd/codemagic-docs/content/integrations/lambdatest-integration.md

 weight: 6
 ---

-**LambdaTest** is a cloud-based cross browser testing tool that allows you to perform cross browser testing for mobile applications.
-You can perform both manual and automated cross browser testing using LambdaTest.
-More information can be found here.
+**LambdaTest** is a cloud-based mobile testing platform that provides the ability to test your applications on real mobile devices.
+LambdaTest can be used as part of your Codemagic CI/CD pipeline to test your applications.

 ## Create a LambdaTest account